chaunceyhuang1986/WetlandInundationByS1/README.md

 Python code in /Sentinel1Offline/ provides post-processing functions to deal with the intial inundation maps dervied by GEE.
 Codes for mapping spatio-temporal inundation dynamics, and accuracy assessment are also included.

-The corresponding paper is currently under review by Remote Sensing of Environment.
+The corresponding paper has been published on GIScience & Remote Sensing.
 Please cite as below if you are using these codes.

-Huang C, Smith L C, Kyzivat E D, et al. 2021.
-Tracking transient Arctic-Boreal wetland inundation from Sentinel-1 SAR.
-Remote Sensing of Environment, (Under review).
+Huang, C., L. C. Smith, E. D. Kyzivat, J. V. Fayne, Y. Ming, and C. Spence (2022), Tracking transient boreal wetland inundation with Sentinel-1 SAR: Peace-Athabasca Delta, Alberta and Yukon Flats, Alaska, GISci.
+Remote Sens., 59(1), 1767-1792, doi:10.1080/15481603.2022.2134620.